oracle-livelabs/partner-solutions/sprints/database/sprint-autonomous-loaddata/sprint-autonomous-loaddata.md

-# How do I load data into Oracle Autonomous Database?
+# How do I load data into Oracle Autonomous Database from local files?

 Duration: 12-15 minutes